 A properly completed Health Form is required to be provided to the Health Services' staff prior to beginning any course of study.
-The health form provides the office with a student's demographic information, medical history, physical exam, dates of immunizations and health insurance information.
+The health form provides the office with a student's demographic information; medical history; physical exam; and dates of immunizations.
 This information is confidential and will not be released without the student's permission.
 Permission to share information will be requested in particular for student athletes and those students in a program of study requiring a clinical rotation or other practicum experience.
 Additional physicals and other tests or immunizations will likely be required.

 The Advisory Committee on Immunization Practices (ACIP) and the American College Health Association (ACHA) recommend the following vaccinations.
 All of these are usually required for students in health sciences or other programs requiring clinical rotations or other practicum experiences.

-If you do not have insurance, you may seek it through Health Services.
+If you do not have insurance, you may obtain information from Health Services.
 Keep a personal health insurance card in your wallet.
-Review your policy so that you understand your coverage, co-payments and prescription plan.
+Review your policy so that you understand your coverage, co-payments, and prescription plan.
 Check the policy to be sure that you are covered for "out of area" non-emergencies.

 Consider one to provide moisture in dry dorm room to help prevent sore throats and congestion.

-For persons who have a history of allergies or other health conditions and are assigned housing without air conditioning.
-Please provide a doctor's note regarding the need for air conditioning in these limited circumstances.
+For persons who have a history of allergies or other health conditions and are assigned housing without air conditioning, please provide a doctor's note to Health Services regarding the need for air conditioning in these limited circumstances.

 Bring a month's supply of any ongoing medications which can be kept in your dorm room.
 Plan ahead and bring a refill prescription with you from your health care provider.
 There are two pharmacies within walking distance from campus.

-For special needs, or if you have any questions, please contact Nancy Hines, MS, RN in Health Services at 563/333-6423 or via e-mail at HinesNancyA@sau.edu.
+For special needs, or if you have any questions, please email Nancy Hines, MS, RN in Health Services or call 563/333-6423.